-Israeli forces ‘massacre’ at least 70 in Gaza’s al-Maghazi refugee camp
+Israeli forces ‘massacre’ at least 70 in Gaza’s Maghazi refugee camp

 “The entire medical care system in Gaza Strip is deteriorating and [is] on the edge of collapse,” said Azzoum.

-Hamas called the air attack on the al-Maghazi camp “a horrific massacre” and said it was “a new war crime”.
+Hamas called the air attack on the Maghazi camp “a horrific massacre” and said it was “a new war crime”.

 Israel’s military spokesperson’s office said it was looking into reports of the attack.